Currently, this feature is behind the feature flags

 OCI Helm registries are not supported with Harness Triggers

 You cannot use OCI Helm Registries with Helm Chart Triggers.

 Typically, you add a Helm Chart Trigger to a Pipeline that deploys a Helm Chart.
 The Helm Chart is added to the CD stage in the Pipeline, as part of the Harness Service Manifest.

 Select a Harness Pipeline that includes a Helm Chart in the Stage's Service Definition.

-See Helm Chart deployment tutorial for details on adding Helm Charts to a Stage's Service Definition.
+Go to Helm Chart deployment tutorial for details on adding Helm Charts to a stage's Service Definition.

 Next, let's add the Trigger.

 Click New Trigger.